PeterC66/m4ops/NotesStandardsPractices.md

 - In addition, Users can have none, one or more of the following specific rights [see userRightsEnum]:
   - opsViewer - as well as everything a Logged-in User can do
-    - can see all Protected layers in the specific OPS (this right is only needed if the OPS is Protected)
+    - can see all Protected layers in the specific Protected OPS (not necessary if the OPS is Unprotected)
     - but not Upload, compile, create or change an MFL
   - opsTeamMember - can do everything the opsViewer can do
     - and Upload, compile, create or change an MFL in the specific OPS